pingclaw

 What is stored on the server

 • Account data: a unique user ID and the dates the account was created and last updated.
+Stored in the database.

 Standard web request metadata (IP address, User-Agent) may be observed by our hosting infrastructure; PingClaw does not durably store it in the application database.